Thanks to Wistia, engagement jumped from 68% to 80%

 When preparing the documentation for the new ActiveCollab, we wanted to make our Help section fun and engaging — and it all started with Wistia.

 Wistia is a video hosting site.
 You upload a video and get a code you can put anywhere on your site, thus embedding the video.
 You can customize how you want the video to look like and add/remove controls as it suits your needs.
-But what makes the service amazing is the graph that shows you how many people watched your video till the end, where they paused, and which parts they skipped.
+But what makes the service amazing is the graph that shows you how many people watched your video until the end, where they paused, and which parts they skipped.
 You can later use this data to make better, more engaging videos.

 Wistia has one of the most helpful video-making blogs out there: they share their video experiments, insights to what makes videos engaging, the numbers behind it...
 Their blog inspired us to improve our help videos.
 We followed every bit of advice: from optimum video length and audience retention, to what microphone and lighting we should use.